Posted by The Team at Brand Financial Training on January 14, 2020 in Newsletter

 Our full analysis covers the areas that you are likely to see in the exam.
 However other questions may be asked, and we strongly advise you to think around other potential areas of questioning.
-At least 10 days before the exam sitting for R06, we email in PDF format, a full detailed analysis of the case studies issued by the CII for the next exam sitting plus types of questions and examiner’s comments, exam technique and past paper analysis, AND it includes access to email support for 1 working day before the exam (9am-5pm).
+There’s still time before the exam sitting next Monday, we email in PDF format, a full detailed analysis of the case studies issued by the CII for the January exam sitting plus types of questions and examiner’s comments, exam technique and past paper analysis, AND it includes access to email support for 1 working day before the exam (9am-5pm, THIS Thursday 16th January).

 Focussing on the calculations within the exam syllabus, the calculation workbook provides over 50 pages of calculation questions with full step-by-step answers, detailed explanations and cross-references to the relevant CII study text.

 Consider our study notes your condensed and more focussed take on the CII’s exam syllabus and learning outcomes.
 Our study notes put the exam syllabus into a sensible order, eliminate any ‘padding’ and come with self-test questions.

 Why not try before you buy?
 Download one of our free tasters:

 ...“Your R06 case study analysis was great & definitely helped significantly – it was good to know that you are revising the right areas & hi-lighted some areas which I hadn’t anticipated – it covered the vast majority of the questions … I have used your resources on RO1, RO2,RO3, RO4,RO5 & RO6 & passed them all first time so would recommend them to anybody taking these exams.”...